alexeykuz-sys/MyRecipe-MS3/README.md

 ### [](https://github.com/alexeykuz-sys/myRecipe-MS3#images)Images

-The following images used for this app/website were taken from Unsplash:
+The images for this app/website were taken from Unsplash:

-Recipes - Unsplash:
+Unsplash]

 All other images were contributed from personal sources, of which no acknowledgement is required.